Siegfried-class coastal defense ship: General characteristics and machinery

+The ships of the Siegfried class were 76.40 m long at the waterline and 79 m long overall.
+The ships had a beam of 14.90 m and a draft of between 5.51 m forward and 5.74 m aft.
+The ships had a designed displacement of 3500 MT, and a maximum displacement of 3741 t.
 The ships used transverse and longitudinal steel frames in the hull.
 They had eight watertight compartments and a double bottom that ran for 60% of the hull.
-After the refits, one more watertight compartment was added.
+The hulls had a pronounced ram bow and tumblehome shape, and their upper deck extended from the bow to the main mast, where it stepped down one level.
+Their superstructures consisted of an armored conning tower forward and a smaller secondary platform further aft.
+Each ship was fitted with a pair of pole masts for signaling purposes.

 The ships were described as good sea boats; they had gentle motion and were very responsive to commands from the helm.
-The ships lost significant speed in heavy seas, however.
+Steering was controlled via a single rudder.
+The ships lost significant speed in heavy seas, however, and suffered from severe weather helm.
 The ships had a crew of 20 officers and 256 enlisted men, with an additional 6 officers and 22 men when serving as a flagship.
-The refit increased crew requirements, to an additional 31 sailors normally, and the extra flagship crew increased to 9 officers and 34 men.
 The ships carried a number of smaller boats, including one picket boat, one pinnace, two cutters, one yawl, and one dinghy.